HimbeerserverDE/www/htdocs/index.md

 % HimbeerserverDE

 # Introduction
-I'm Himbeer, a 15 year old programmer and sysadmin.
+I'm Himbeer, a 16 year old developer and sysadmin.
 I like networking, especially IPv6 (which is why this page is IPv6-only).
 Because of this I'm using my own networking hardware and software instead of the low quality device the ISP wants everyone to use that lacks basic configuration options like the DHCP DNS server option.

 I created [mt-multiserver-proxy](/cgi-bin/work.lua?project=minetestproxy),
 a reverse proxy for the Minetest network protocol.
 It connects multiple